 Days later back in Mablemount when we turned in our equipment to Andris, the fire boss, I told him about the battery pack.
 “Huh” he said and twisted off the bottom orange battery case and then held it up in the light and rotated it—- looking it over carefully…..and then he said “ Oh yea, this is the one that I left in my pants pocket and it went thru the washing machine…….” !!

-Over the years I had a tradition of giving my son a different new style hacky sack when he was able to join me on a lookout assignment.
+Over the years I had a tradition of giving my son a different hacky sack when he was able to join me on a lookout assignment.
 This is one I gave him on Deso that year.